HoverHell/RedditImageGrab/readme.md

 ### Features and Changes:

-* Adapted to Python 3 by merge from [ohyou/RedditImageGrab](https://github.com/ohyou/RedditImageGrab)
+* Adapted to Python 3 by merge from [ohyou/RedditImageGrab](https://github.com/ohyou/RedditImageGrab) & function slugify(...) fix

 * \-\-num cli argument now counts by reddit submission rather than individual image

-* added my fork (jtara1/imgur-album-download) to handle all imgur downloads (making the above feature possible)
+    * added my fork (jtara1/imgur-downloader) to handle all imgur downloads (making the above feature possible)

-* fixed slugify function in redditdownload.py (which fixed --filename-format cli argument)
+* fixed slugify function in redditdownload.py (which fixed \-\-filename-format cli argument)

+* file .\_history.txt contains reddit id of last downloaded and is identified by subreddit & ARGS.sort\_type, e.g.:

+    > {'wallpapers': {'topmonth': {'last\-id': '4x4so2'}}}

+* positional arguments, <subreddit> and <dest\_file>, changed to optional cli arguments

+* [\-\-subreddit\-list srl] cli argument added where srl is the filename containing list of subreddits to process

+    * added ./redditdownload/parse\_subreddit\_list.py to process subreddit list for subreddit links & associated save location for each

+    * at this time, the same cli arguments are used for all subreddits in list, but save folder can be altered

+    * example subreddits.txt added, see parse\_subreddit\_list.py docstring for more info

 # Requirements: